WORK IN PROGRESS

 The nif format was originally designed to replicate the data structure of MAX, and full capabilities for exporting nif files for Morrowind are for 3ds Max versions 3 to 5.
 Those versions of Max are outdated and no longer available.
 Max is no longer well documented for Morrowind in the english-speaking community, so don't choose this option if you aren't comfortable with figuring things out yourself.

 If you do have access to Max 3 to 5, you can use the public version of Bethesda's own exporter for 3 or 4.
-The same official exporter works for Max 5 for models that "do not require morph".
+The same official exporter works for Max 5 for models that do not require morph (using a morpher.dlm from MAX 4.2 allows exporting morph).
 An unofficial importer was available: NifPlugin v0.11 is the beta version from 2004, origin of later versions of MaxNifPlugin.
-Niftools' MaxNifPlugin for newer versions of 3ds Max is incomplete and abandoned.
+Niftools' MaxNifPlugin for newer versions of 3ds Max is incomplete and abandoned but supports simple export features.
 Several other plugins and forks exist.
 Newer plugins meant for Skyrim may work to import Morrowind meshes.

 - Beginners guide by Thanatos (PDF)

-- Notes for modders from Symphony team (in Russian, auto-translate works well) contains many notes on Max and modelling in general.
+- Notes for Modmakers from Symphony team contains many notes on Max and modelling in general.

 - Archived page for more information and tutorials from 2004 as well as some original max files from Bethesda.